The map below show the village of skoeford in 1930 and 2010

 As housing is a basic need for people, governments should provide free housing for everyone who can’t afford it.
 To what extent do you agree or disagree?

-Some people get into debt by buying things they don't need and can'f afford.
-What are the reasons for this behavior?
-What action can be taken to prevent people from having this problem?
+Some people get into debt by buying things they don’t need and can't afford.
+What are the reasons of this behavior?
+What actions can be taken to prevent people from having this problem?

 Houses are essential for people.
 Some people think that the government should offer free houses for people who cannot afford to pay for it.
 Do you agree or disagree with this statement?

-The maps below show the village of Stoeford in 1930 and 2010.
+The maps below show the city of Stokeford in 1930 and development plans for 2030

 The map show the village of Stokeford and in 2010 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.